 Who do we want to be when the doors open again?

-Find out what Enni-Kukka Tuomala has been up to during the first six months of the Campaign For Empathy in our new film.
+Find out what Enni-Kukka Tuomala got up to during the first six months of the Campaign For Empathy.

-There are lots of ways to get involved and join the Campaign for Empathy for North Cambridge.
+There are lots of ways you can still enjoy the legacy of the Campaign for Empathy for North Cambridge.